14th September, 2021

 Part 4 sets out a number of provisions that only relate to work carried out on the construction site.
 See HSE’s construction web pages at www.hse.gov.uk/construction for guidance on these provisions.

+Absolutely.
 The CDM regulations are a set of 39 regulations.
 Part 4 contains regulations 16 to 35.
 That's nearly 50% of the regulations.
+So you better believe it deserves some attention.

-Part 4 is all about what actually happens on site.
-So the duties are specific to contractors, and contractors must comply with the requirements on their construction sites.
+Part 4 of CDM is all about what happens on the site, during the construction work.
+So the duties contained within part 4 are specific to contractors, and contractors must comply with the requirements on their construction sites.

 - This Part applies only to a construction site.